 Although warehouse management systems may vary in the details of their product, most will have the same basic 6 characteristics.

-- Organization: This is the allocation of product after it has been received.
+- Organization: This is the allocation of the product after it has been received.
 This may mean clearing an entire section of the warehouse or even cross docking.
 Cross docking is a strategy where the goods are transferred directly after being received with little or no handling.